Laura Shackelford, M.Ed.

 Assistant Director Employer Relations

 Jakin Vela serves as the Assistant Director for Employer Relations at the Career Connections Center at Texas Woman’s University.
 His diverse professional background in law, education, non-profit management, music & film, and personal development support him in his role of developing relationships with diverse employers.
 He is passionate about connecting TWU students and alumni to a wide range of career opportunities.
 Jakin earned his M.Ed in Educational Leadership (Higher Education) at Southern Methodist University, his BA in Sociology at the University of North Texas, and a Paralegal Certificate from Collin College.
-He’s working on his dissertation to fulfill the requirements for his PhD in Sociology at TWU.
+He’s currently a PhD Candidate in Sociology at TWU.

 Jakin’s Top 5 StrengthsFinder Results are: Strategic, Maximizer, Relator, Empathy, and Arranger.
 He likes to learn about people’s deepest desires, passions, and strengths, so he can guide them to opportunities where they will thrive and shine.
 After all, he was a producer and casting director for films!